Catdevzsh/SG4Whitepaper.md/README.md

 Create a new branch for your feature or bug fix.
 Commit your changes with clear, descriptive messages.
 Push your changes to the branch.
-Submit a pull request.
  Please read our contributing guidelines for more information on how to submit contributions effectively.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.